syncfusion-content/maui-docs/MAUI/DataGrid/pull-to-refresh.md

 # Pull To Refresh in MAUI DataGrid (SfDataGrid)

-The data grid enables the `PullToRefresh` option by setting the [SfDataGrid.AllowPullToRefresh]() property to `true`, the control supports for refreshing the data source at runtime while doing the pull to refresh action.
+To enable the `PullToRefresh` option in the data grid, set the [SfDataGrid.AllowPullToRefresh]() property to `true`.
+This allows the control to refresh the data source at runtime when the pull-to-refresh gesture is performed.

 ## Pull to refresh command

-The data grid refreshes the data in view at runtime by triggering an `ICommand` bound to the [SfDataGrid.PullToRefreshCommand]() property.
-When you perform a pull-to-refresh action, if the progress bar reaches 100%, this command is triggered to refresh the records in view.
+The data grid can refresh its data during runtime by executing an `ICommand` bound to the [SfDataGrid.PullToRefreshCommand]() property.
+When a pull-to-refresh gesture is performed and the progress bar reaches 100%, this command is triggered to update the records in view.

-Set the [SfDataGrid.IsBusy]() property to `true` before refreshing the records to notify the grid that a pull-to-refresh action is being performed, and set the property to `false` after the view is refreshed.
-You can also adjust the pull-to-refresh animation time by setting a delay in the sample.
+To indicate that a pull-to-refresh operation is in progress, set the [SfDataGrid.IsBusy]() property to `true` before starting the refresh.
+Once the refresh is complete, set this property back to `false`.
+You can also customize the duration of the pull-to-refresh animation by adding a delay in the code.

-To enable and perform the pull-to-refresh operation, follow the code example:
+To enable and perform the pull-to-refresh operation, refer to the following code example:

 {% tabs %}